 FAQs

-• An applicant needs to meet the requirements in IPON’s Eligibility By-Law, including:
+• An applicant needs to meet the requirements in IPON’s Eligibility By-Law and sector requirements, including:

-• Are an Ontario-based small-and-medium size enterprise with fewer than 500 employees
+• Are an Ontario-based small or medium-sized enterprise with fewer than 500 employees

 • Are in one of the following: health technology, life sciences, artificial intelligence, vehicle technology, mining technology, agriculture and food technology, and cleantech.
 Advanced manufacturing is also applicable if the technology relates to any of the aforementioned sectors.